anjaliguptagit/SearchingVIdeoDatabaseNLP/keywords/README.md

 You can also try with other datasets, you just have to change the name of cvs file recipes=pd.read_csv("Vid.csv")
 Make sure you change the name of the columns as required

+Currently, we have taken the entire video description and extracted the keywords.
+We are working on extracting keywords based on the time interval.